 2. "Cerro, La Habana" (2022), Clémence Garcia-Lindenmeyer.

 "What would Fasia say?"
-(WT) is a 21-minute montage film that weaves together public and archival material to reimagine Fasia Jansen, a Black German Holocaust survivor, singer and activist, in today’s Cuban society and German politics.
-The film’s main narration comes from a 1992 interview with Jansen, conducted by Tina Campt.
-Through visuals depicting Jansen in Afro-Cuban settings and in the context of Germany’s evolving political climate—marked by the rise of the far-right AfD and migration challenges—the film explores how her legacy continues to resonate across a diasporic network.
+(WT) is a 21-minute work in progress weaving together public and archival material to imagine Fasia Jansen, a Black German Holocaust survivor, singer and activist, in today’s Cuban society and German politics.
+The work’s main narration comes from a 1992 interview with Jansen, conducted by Tina Campt.
+Through visuals placing Jansen in Afro-Cuban settings and in the context of Germany’s evolving political climate—marked by the rise of the far-right AfD and migration challenges—the film explores how her legacy continues to resonate across a diasporic network.

 Selected Writing